neuralnetworth/demo/README.md

-# demo
+# Demo

+## Introduction

-Sample repo for fast.ai course walkthrough
+This is a sample repo for the fast.ai course walkthrough.

+Follow me on my zero to hero programming journy from a banker to trader to machine learning developer.